sfarajli/farajli.net/posts/nophone.md

 Google owns Play Store, and you have to have a google account to be able to use Play Store (which on Android you basically also have to), on iOS, Apple owns app store.
 That might not seem like a huge deal, but it is.
-It basically means Google and Apple. have all the control of the programs uploaded to Play Store and app store respectively, meaning that Google and Apple can block and even change the source code of some programs, enject absolutely anything inside them.
+It basically means Google and Apple have all the control of the programs uploaded to Play Store and app store respectively, meaning that Google and Apple can block and even change the source code of some programs, inject absolutely anything inside them.
 Those companies need profit no matter what, meaning they would do anything to get profit, even unethical stuff, and you are the one who let them do that to you.